MIST: Multiple Instance Spatial Transformer Network: Implementation

 where $L$ is the number of instances in the image.
-We empirically found this loss to be more stable compared to the cross-entropy loss, similar to \citet{Mao17}.
-Note here that we \textit{do not} provide supervision about the localization of instances, yet the detector network will automatically learn how to localize the content with minimal supervision (i.e. the number of instances).
+We empirically found this loss to be more stable compared to the cross-entropy loss, similar to \cite{Mao17}.
+Note that we \textit{do not} provide supervision about the localization of instances, yet the detector network will automatically learn how to localize with minimal supervision (\ie, the number of instances).